 Rise Gold owns the toxic Centennial Site and is obligated to clean it up.
 That’s good for the community, but if the Mine is approved, they’ll use it to dump more mine waste.

-UNDERSTAND THE ISSUE
+UNDERSTAND THE PROJECT

 Rise Gold owns two sites, the Centennial site near downtown Grass Valley off of Idaho-Maryland Road, and the larger Brunswick site at the intersection of East Bennett and Brunswick Roads.

 The Centennial site is a historically toxic site that is facing EPA Superfund designation.

 That designation has been "conditionally deferred" for the time being because Rise Gold has agreed to clean up the site under the supervision of the CA Department of Toxic Substances Control (DTSC).
 And now, the proposed Idaho-Maryland Mine project plans to use it as the first place they’ll put their “engineered fill” using waste rock and tailings extracted from the mine.